larpchronicles/rules/chronicles-rulebook.md

 #### Incredible Disappearing Ink
    >This substance is used to pass along short messages through the use of mysterious alchemical processes.
 The character uses the ink to write a short message, under 25 words, and then signs the recipient's name.
 The ink instantly vanishes.
 The message appears before the recipient on a magical parchment that disappears 30 seconds after appearing.
 This effect is not instantaneous and takes as much time as it does to find the recipient and deliver the message.
 The writing on the magical parchment is only visible to the recipient.
 The sender must have met the intended recipient or have concrete knowledge of the person's existence, and recipients can choose to refuse any message, which will cause the message to fail to no effect.
 If the recipient is not available, the message is lost.
 The out of game process is that the player writes the message and gives it to a Plot Team Member to deliver.
 #### Minimize Potion
 > This potion is designed to quicken the metabolism of a creature when their adrenaline is high.
-Upon consumption, the user gains a single use of Minimize.
+Upon consumption, the character gains a single use of Minimize.
 They may choose to save this effect until they are hit with an effect, but they may only have a single use of this potion active at a time.
 This lasts until Rest or until it is used.
 This may not be used to Minimize DEAD, UNCONSCIOUS, DYING, or any effect that lasts Until Removed.
 #### Stunning Toxin
    >This toxin will inflict the consumer with "Toxin Stun".
 The Toxin will be applied to the first person to consume the food or drink, and will take effect after 20 seconds.
 To apply an Ingestible Toxin, the Toxin Tag must be attached to the bottom of the container, or the tags can be given to a marshal once the Toxin has been applied.
 Applying an ingestible toxin takes a minimum of 5 seconds.
 This recipe can be made 1 Tier higher and be made a Weapon Coating, or 2 Tiers higher to be made a Toxin Dart or Trap.